Articles for Teachers: Introductions

 By Ali Shenassa

 Think of yourself as a light bulb.
 If you exude energy, your students will become energized.
 If you seem bored or aren't truly present, you become a hollow shell that deflates your students' excitement and natural curiosity.
-Think of your brain like the control panel of a computer.
-Go into your control panel and turn the knob of energy all the way up!
+Think of your brain as the control panel of a computer.
+Go into your control panel and turn the knob of energy all the way up.
+You'd be surprised at how much reserve energy you have if you decide to use it.
+And the reward for your professional conduct is that after a lesson where you did your best to energize your students, the energy you summoned stays with you.

 Another way to generate interest is to tell the class a personal story connected to your topic.
-For example, if your topic is a speaking lesson about favorite travel destinations, you could tell your students about your own travels and which of your travels excited you the most.
+For example, for a speaking lesson about favorite travel destinations, you could tell your students about your own travels and which of them excited you the most.
 But be careful not to get carried away by your own story.
 Keep it short.
 Remember that your students will learn much more by having the opportunity to use language than by watching you use language.

 This is a trick you can use to create a sense of curiosity and excitement before your lesson.
 Students naturally want to see if they're right in their prediction about the topic and focus on what's coming next.
 For example, before a reading lesson using poetry you could write some vocabulary from the poem on the board and ask students if they can guess what the title of the poem is.